-The One Ocean Exploration Zone (OOEZ) is an educational destination offering hands-on opportunities to discover ocean science and the environment.
+The One Ocean Exploration Zone (OOEZ) presented by 11th Hour Racing is an educational destination offering hands-on opportunities to discover ocean science and the environment.
 The ocean system connects us all by providing multiple services to our living environment - food, weather patterns, the oxygen we breathe, and vast recreational activities.
 The One Ocean Exploration Zone is a multi-stakeholder effort to enhance ocean literacy, broaden awareness of stressors facing the marine environment and educate visitors on conservation and sustainability efforts underway from the local to global scale.

 ONE OCEAN EXPLORATION ZONE HOURS